tara-fenton/git-branches-lesson/README.md

 Notes:

-- Git status is your new best friend
+- Git status and Zsh terminal are your new best friends
-- Zsh terminal is used to see what branch you are on
+- Always DOUBLE check the Zsh terminal to see what branch you are on
+- DO NOT FORGET TO PULL before you branch off of master

 <br>

-    Confirm with a 🌈: master has your branches changes
+    Confirm with a 🌈: master has your branch changes in VS

 <br>
 <br>